The distinctly different four seasons of Yosemite

 Realize that in Summer everyone wants to go to Yosemite at the same time, and the valley floor in particular can only handle so many people and vehicles.
 So here are two very important pieces of advice: (a) if possible avoid weekends when the crowds are at their max and (b) get there early.
 If you don’t clear the entrance gate by 10am you will be held up for a long time, and might not even get in at all.
 You can always take a nap under a tree or on a trail later.

 There is so much to do and see.
 We recommend you alternate strenuous hiking and climbing days with gentler days of exploring nature and looking at details or visiting some less crowded spots.
 Then end the day with a cocktail on the lawn at the spectacular Ahwanhee Hotel.
-You might not be able to afford their $600 per night room rate, but one expensive drink will be worth the memory.
-And a dinner or Sunday brunch in their grand dining room should be on everyone’s bucket list.
+You might not be able to afford their $600+ per night room rate, but one expensive drink will be worth the memory.
+And a dinner or Sunday brunch in their grand dining room should be on everyone’s bucket list if you can afford it.

 Bring your binoculars and big lenses so you can see the climbers on the face of El Capitan.
 It is a multi day challenge for all the world’s top climbers.

 When schools return and most children are not around, it is so much more peaceful here at the cottage, in the mountains and in Yosemite Park.
 Yes it is cooler, but that is relative in California.
 You will seldom see a night below 40degrees.
 A great time to explore the Wineries, museums and shops in and around Mariposa.